liamdugan/summary-qg/README.md

 # Joint Summarization & Question Generation
 ![/data/media/demo.gif](/data/media/demo.gif)

-This repository contains the code for the ACL 2022 paper "A Feasibility Study of Answer-Unaware Question Generation for Education".
+This repository contains the code for the ACL 2022 paper "A Feasibility Study of Answer-Agnostic Question Generation for Education".
 In our paper we show that running QG on summarized text results in higher quality questions.

 ## Installation